Peter Warmerdam - practice owner and veterinarian

-Claudia has a Certificate in Veterinary Nursing and is currently studying for her Diploma in Veterinary Nursing through Otago Polytechnic.
+Claudia has a Certificate in Veterinary Nursing.
 Claudia always knew she wanted to work with animals but she also loves being able to working people, so veterinary nursing made sense!
 At home she has two dogs (Bowie and Tod), and two cats (Ginny and the majestic Buttons).

 anna burrows - receptionist

 Anna is currently studying the certificate of veterinary nursing through WelTec and has been with us as a student since 2018.

 Debbie grew up in the Manawatu and always had an interest in animals.
 She attended Pony Club until the age of 19 when she did her OE where she met her husband whilst in Scotland.
 They returned to New Zealand four years later and started a family.

 Living on a lifestyle block gives her the tranquility of rural life close to Upper Hutt but her family do have a menagerie of animals which keeps them busy.
 She has now worked at Maidstone Veterinary Clinic for 10 years doing nursing and reception duties, and now her responsibilities include medication and stock purchasing.
 Part time work provides Debbie with the best of both worlds and allows her to support her husband with his business.

 Tamara has her Certificate in Animal Technology and will be completing her Diploma in Veterinary Nursing through Otago Polytechnic this year.
 She’s always loved animals and has two at home - a Swedish Vallhund named Leela and a tabby cat named Meows (aka little miss kitty claws).
 Tamara has a passion for wildlife and native birds.